 We are flooded with information day-in-day-out through a lot of sources around us.
 This has been the case since technology has intervened to connect people, places, and things.
 We are a part of big data sources to the world beneath our computer screens, where the data is dealt with for various purposes.

 As a part of the tech industry, we often use this data to analyze and create a new feature/tool/technology and overwhelm this world with another one.

 With the magnitude of data available, data curation and analysis form the fundamental procedures in handling data.
 We often end up with mathematical figures and numbers through the obvious ways of data analysis.
 To communicate the results effectively, we often have to depend on effective data visualization tools.

 Data visualization tools are the software programs that typically display the data in a more understandable and appealing format; Say as graphs, colors, and charts.
 Tableau is one of the most popular tools in the industry today.

 Data visualization is defined as a process of visual communication.
-It is associated with the conversion of data into a visualised format that allows a user to find hidden trends in data.
+It is associated with the conversion of data into a visualized format that allows a user to find hidden trends in data.
 It is quite challenging to understand the exact meaning of the data, which is in a text format.
-So to make the complex data into a simplified, and understandable format, we use data visualization tools that represents the data in a graphical format with the help of charts, maps, and graphs.
+So to make the complex data into a simplified, and understandable format, we use data visualization tools that represent the data in a graphical format with the help of charts, maps, and graphs.
 Data visualization tools enable us to spot the patterns, outliers, and trends in data.

 The human brain understands and remembers the pictures and graphical formats faster than the text.
 Data visualization helps you in the conversion of complex data into a graphical format, whereby you can understand the state of your business.
 Below mentioned are the elements that made data visualization so popular.